From tuna to tech, Hexagon breaks Swedish mould

 "He said: It can't get much worse.
 Build what you want," Rollen, now a trim and youthful 47, told Reuters from the company's Stockholm office of Scandinavian wood design, with large windows overlooking the capital.

-Rollen had to think of ways to realign a company so diverse it came as a surprise when he found it ran day-care centers.
+Rollen had to think of ways to realign a company so diverse it came as a surprise when he found it ran day-care centres.

 "We set up a number of criteria - that we would be world leading, that we would have large R&D content and little invested fixed assets - it should be easy to move the operations if there were shocks in the global economy," he said.